Responsive Images

 orasync

-attribute) that points to an external URL, it pauses the HTML parsing and first download and executes that Javascript resource. - If it comes across an
+attribute) that points to an external URL, it pauses the HTML parsing and first downloads and executes that JavaScript resource. - If it comes across an

 <img>

-tag, it starts downloading the image resource in parallel and continues parsing HTML. - Once all blocking external style sheets and Javascript is downloaded, parsed, and executed, the page is rendered.
+tag, it starts downloading the image resource in parallel and continues parsing HTML. - Once all blocking external stylesheets and JavaScript are downloaded, parsed, and executed, the page is rendered.

-For example, if we have a HTML like this:
+For example, if we have HTML like this:

 <script src="vendor.js"></script>